ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that reverses its input
+Script that displays all users and their home directories, sorted by users